Koromix/rygel/web/koromix.dev/pages/rekord.md

 The command will give you this **master key** in base64 form.
 You should **store it in a secure place**, it can be used to reset user accounts and passwords (see below).
 However, if it leaks, everyone will be able to decrypt your snapshots.

-A write-only key (a public key) is derived from this master (secret) key.
-Both keys are stored encrypted in the repository, each with a dedicated password that will be provided to you:
+The **write-only key** (public key) is derived from this master key (secret key).

+Rekord repositories support multiple user accounts.
+A **user account named default** is created when the repository is initialized.
+The master key and the write-key are each encrypted and stored in the repository with two account passwords:

 - *Master password*, which allows writing and reading from the repository
 - *Write-only password*, which can be used to create snapshots but cannot be used to list or restore existing snapshots

+You will need one or the other to use other rekord commands.
 Please store these passwords securely.

-However, if you lose them, you will still be able to reset them as long as you have the **master key**.
+However, if you lose them, you will still be able to reset any account (including the default one) **as long as you have the master key**.
 As mentioned previously, this one, you must not lose or leak!

 ## Create snapshots